CLARIN-PL/embeddings/README.md

 # Available embedding models for Polish

-Instead of the `allegro/herbert-base-cased` model, you can pass any model from [Hugging Face Hub](https://huggingface.co/models) that is compatible with [Transformers](https://huggingface.co/transformers/) or with our library.
+Instead of the `allegro/herbert-base-cased` model, user can pass any model from [HuggingFace Hub](https://huggingface.co/models) that is compatible with [Transformers](https://huggingface.co/transformers/) or with our library.

 | Embedding                                                                   | Type         | Description                                                      |
 |-----------------------------------------------------------------------------|--------------|------------------------------------------------------------------|